jakegore/ansible-m2/README.md

 # Ansible M2

-**This is a WIP**
+**This is a WIP and is not recommended for production use!**

-This is designed to get you up and running with a Magento install on a new server.
+This playbook will provision a new Magento 2 instance.

+## Usage

+1. Ensure that the values in the following files are correct:

+- `hosts`
+- `group_vars/dbservers`
+- `group_vars/webservers`

+2. Run `ansible-playbook -i hosts site.yml`

 ---